tjluo-ucas/ns/books.md

 * content
 {:toc}

-Networks, Crowds, and Markets:Reasoning about a Highly Connected World
+# Networks, Crowds, and Markets: Reasoning about a Highly Connected World